 Sociology became a recognized academic discipline in the United States in the 1890s.
 The first department of sociology was established at the University of Chicago in 1892.
 During a time of rapid industrialization, massive immigration, and sustained growth of cities, sociology emerged as a broad “practical” field of study that focused heavily on social problems and social reform.

-W. I. Thomas, a professor in the English Department for four years, was, in 1894, the first person to hold the title, Professor of Sociology.
-He went on to the University of Chicago to become a well-known scholar in sociology.
+W. I. Thomas, a professor in the English department for four years, was, in 1894, the first person to hold the title, professor of sociology.
+He went on to the University of Chicago to become a well-known scholar.

 An era of consolidation and growth began in 1947, when all three members of the department were newly appointed.
-Richard R. Myers was a specialist in industrial sociology, and George E. Simpson, the chairman, and J. Milton Yinger were trained in sociology and anthropology.
-Building upon the foundation laid by Eiseley, they began greatly to enrich the curriculum and to bring the two disciplines into an integrated program of studies with a single major.
+Richard R. Myers was a specialist in industrial sociology, and George E. Simpson, the chair, and J. Milton Yinger were trained in sociology and anthropology.
+Building upon the foundation laid by Eiseley, they began to enrich the curriculum and to bring the two disciplines into an integrated program of studies with a single major.
 With increased student enrollments, the size of the department expanded steadily, reaching eight faculties—five sociologists and three anthropologists—by 1969.
-This increase in faculty size made it possible to build the curriculum into a richly diversified and comprehensive one.
+This increase in faculty size made it possible to build the curriculum into a richly diversified and comprehensive program of study.

-For several decades the department has been notable for the vigorous research activities and scholarship of its faculty, a number of who have gained national and international reputations for the scholarly and professional accomplishments.
-After flourishing for over forty years as a Department of Sociology and Anthropology, the anthropologists, for professional reasons, petitioned to break away and form their own department.
-Thus it happened that in 1987 the Department of Sociology was reinstituted, this time as a five-person unit.
+For several decades, the department has been notable for the vigorous research activities and scholarship of its faculty; many who have gained national and international reputations for their scholarly and professional accomplishments.
+After flourishing for over 40 years as the Department of Sociology and Anthropology, the anthropologists, for professional reasons, petitioned to break away and form their own department.
+Thus it happened that in 1987: The Department of Sociology was reinstituted; this time as a five-person unit.

 The curriculum of the Department of Sociology incorporates major specialties in the field of sociology, and emphasizes comparative, international, and interdisciplinary approaches to the study of society.
-Members of the department are dedicated to maintaining high standards and creativity in teaching, course development, and scholarship, which is the essence of the proud heritage of one hundred years of sociology at Oberlin College.
+Members of the department are dedicated to maintaining high standards and creativity in teaching, course development, and scholarship, which is the essence of the proud heritage of more than 120 years of sociology at Oberlin College.